stephaneVercouillieBMID/slate/source/index.html.md

   }
 }
 ```
-The JSON object will contain
+The JSON object will contain:

 Parameter |	Description
 :-- | :--